 FILM 241.
-Topics in Film Cultures and Traditions
+Topics in Film Cultures and TraditionsArts and HumanitiesGroup1 course

 (may be cross-listed with ENG 255 or M L 164) This course offers intensive examination of specific issues in film cultures and traditions, often those at the center of current critical interest.
 Topics for this course are conceived broadly to encompass studies of national cinemas, specific directors, filmmaking practices, and specific genres.
 May be repeated for credit with a different topic.